 Chromatography is a analytical technique that is widely used for separation, Isolation and identification compounds.
-Such as organic substance like amino acids, Sugar, vitamins and plants pigments etc.
+Such as organic matter such as amino acids, starch, pigments for vitamins and plants, etc.

 This technique was introduce by M. Tswett.
 M. Twett was russian botanist.
 In 1906 he introduced this technique.
 He employed chromatrographic technique to separate various plants pigments.
 Such as chlorophyll’s and xanthophyll’s and several other colored substance by passing solution of these compounds ,through a glass column packed with finely divided calcium carbonate.

-The calcium carbonate column acted as an adsorbent .
+The column of calcium carbonate was an adsorbent.
 The different compounds were absorbed at where extents.
 This gives rise to co-loured bands at different positions of the column.

 Tswett called this system of co-loured bands as the chromatogram and the method is chromatography.

-The column of calcium carbonate used in Tswett’s method remains stationary.
+The calcium carbonate column used in the method used by Tswett remains stationary.
 Therefore referred to as the stationary phase.